zhenduow/conversationalQA/README.md

 # Controlling the Risk of Conversational Search via Reinforcement Learning
+# &
+# Simulating and Modeling the Risk of Conversational Search
 A risk-aware conversational search system consisting of pretrained answer and question rerankers and a decision maker trained by reinforcement learning.

 ## Package requirements (recommended versions).